Simplex Deep Linear Discriminant Analysis: Experiments on Real Data

-In the main experiments we set the latent dimension to $d = C-1$, which is the smallest dimension that can accommodate a $(C-1)$-dimensional simplex.
+\paragraph{Effect of latent dimension.} In the main experiments we set the latent dimension to $d = C-1$, which is the smallest dimension that can accommodate a $(C-1)$-dimensional simplex.
 To check the effect of the latent dimension, we ran an additional experiment on CIFAR-100 by varying $d \in \{150, 200, \dots, 500\}$.
 Figure~\ref{fig:cifar100-dim-sweep} reports test accuracy as a function of $d$.
 Softmax accuracy is almost insensitive to the choice of $d$, whereas Deep LDA exhibits a mild decreasing trend as $d$ increases: enlarging the latent space offers no benefit and can slightly hurt performance.

 Overall, both heads remain within a narrow accuracy band for all tested dimensions, and Deep LDA is competitive with softmax for moderate $d$.
 This suggests that the generative head actually prefers compact latent spaces and supports our use of the minimal dimension $d = C-1$ as a parsimonious and empirically favorable setting.

+\paragraph{Covariance structure ablation.} Our default head uses a spherical shared covariance, $\Sigma=\sigma^2 I$, to keep the head lightweight and comparable in parameter count to a linear softmax layer at the same embedding dimension.
+To test whether additional covariance flexibility helps, we train simplex-based Deep LDA with spherical, diagonal, and full covariances on FashionMNIST, CIFAR-10, and CIFAR-100 (3 runs per setting).
+Table~\ref{tab:cov-ablation} reports mean $\pm$ std test accuracy.
+Neither diagonal nor full covariance improves performance; in fact, full covariance significantly degrades accuracy on CIFAR-100.
+This suggests that the encoder can adapt to a spherical covariance structure, while additional covariance degrees of freedom may introduce optimization/estimation difficulties.

+\paragraph{Stronger off-the-shelf backbone (ResNet-50).} We additionally evaluate our approach with a stronger, widely used backbone.
+Specifically, we fine-tune an ImageNet-pretrained ResNet-50 encoder and compare (i) our Simplex LDA likelihood-trained head against (ii) a standard Softmax head trained with cross-entropy.
+To ensure a controlled comparison, we use the \emph{same} encoder, the \emph{same} embedding dimension for both heads, setting $D=C-1$.
+Table~\ref{tab:resnet50} reports results over 3 runs (mean $\pm$ std).
+Overall, with a substantially stronger backbone, the simplex-constrained likelihood-trained head remains competitive with the conventional softmax baseline across datasets.

+\paragraph{Beyond images: text classification with a pretrained Transformer.} To demonstrate that the proposed head generalizes beyond image benchmarks, we fine-tune a pretrained Transformer (BERT-base-uncased \cite{devlin2019bert}) for text classification on AG News (4 classes; 120k train / 7.6k test)\footnote{\url{http://groups.di.unipi.it/~gulli/AG_corpus_of_news_articles.html}} and CLINC150 (151 classes; 15k train / 5.5k test) \cite{larson-etal-2019-evaluation}.
+We compare (i) a standard linear Softmax head to (ii) our SimplexLDA head, using an architecture-matched setup with an embedding projection to $d=C-1$.
+Both models are fine-tuned with AdamW (learning rate $2\times 10^{-5}$, batch size 32) for 3 epochs, and results are averaged over 3 random seeds.
+Table~\ref{tab:text} reports test accuracy (mean $\pm$ std).
+Overall, SimplexLDA remains competitive with Softmax on AG News and improves performance on CLINC150, supporting the generality and scalability of the proposed likelihood-trained head.